demisto/content/Packs/EclecticIQ/Integrations/EclecticIQ/README.md

 ![image](/Packs/EclecticIQ/doc_files/18.png)
 5. Go to EclecticIQ and expand it (which is displayed under Task Library-Automation)
 ![image](/Packs/EclecticIQ/doc_files/19.png)
-6. Click on the "Add" button to add the Lookup Observable command to Playbook
+6. Click on the "Add" button to add the lookup observables command to Playbook
 ![image](/Packs/EclecticIQ/doc_files/20.png)
 7. Pass the inputs: type and value
 ![image](/Packs/EclecticIQ/doc_files/21.png)
 8. Click on Ok
-9. Connect "Playbook Triggered" to the "lookuo_observables" task
+9. Connect "Playbook Triggered" to the "lookup_observables" task
 10. Click on "Save Playbook"
 ![image](/Packs/EclecticIQ/doc_files/22.png)
 11. Go to "Incidents" (left-hand side) and click on it